 The Board of Directors is elected by the Annual General Meeting of Shareholders.
-The members of the Board are elected for a term of office of two years and re-election is possible (age restriction: 70).
+The members of the Board are elected for a term of office of two years and re-election is possible (age restriction: age 70).
+The current term of office runs from the 2017 AGM to the 2019 AGM.